MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 2. In entry number 3, the user posts a purchase credit memo with a fixed application applied to the purchase entry with the wrong direct unit cost.
 The sum of the **Cost Amount (Actual)** field for the two fixed applied value entries becomes 0.00
 3. In entry number 4, the user posts another purchase invoice with the correct direct unit cost of LCY 100.00
 4. In entry number 5, the user posts a sales invoice.
-5. The stock quantity is 0, and the stock value is also 0.00
+5. The inventory quantity is 0, and the inventory value is also 0.00

 The following table shows the result of the scenario on the item's value entries.